MileHacker Logo

 • Appreciate the neoclassical architecture of Ateneo Fuente.

 • Visit Museo Rubén Herrera for local art.
-Explore the diverse architectural styles of the Old Town's streets.
+Check out the different architectural styles of the Old Town's streets.

 Spiritual & Wellness Journey